kneron/document_center/docs/toolchain/manual.md

 #### 3.6.1 Fill the input parameters

 As said in section 3.5, the details of the config can be found in the [FAQ question 6](#6-how-to-configure-the-batch_input_paramsjson).
-Because we already have the example, we can take a look on what are the differences.
+You can use the following code to create the `batch_input_params.json` for a walk through.

 ```json
 {